Azure/RGCOPY/rgcopy-docu.md

 3. Start RGCOPY again using exactly the same parameters as in step 1 with one exception: Use parameter **`continueRestore`** rather than `stopRestore`.
 This results in restoring the files and performing all following RGCOPY steps.

 ### Tips and configuration options
 You can use RGCOPY for creating the target RG in a different region.
-Therefore, BLOBs have to be copied to the target region.
-The runtime of the BLOB copy depends on the size of the disks.
+Therefore, disks have to be copied to the target region.
+The runtime depends on the size of the disks.
 When creating a new disk or volume using backup/restore as described above, the runtime does not depend on the disk/volume size.
 It depends on the total size of all files inside the disk/volume.
 Therefore, it might be a good idea deleting unneeded files before copying a resource group.
 In particular for databases, you can decrease the total file size (and RGCOPY runtime) by deleting archive log files or unneeded database backups.

 parameter|[DataType]: usage
 :---|:---